DallasFormulaRacing/Data-API/README.md

 git clone https://github.com/DallasFormulaRacing/Data-API.git
 ```

- This will create a new directory in the location where you ran the command, of which all the content of the repository will be located.
+ This will create a new directory in the location where you ran the command, of which the content of the repository will be located.

 ### Setting up the virtual environment

 Unlike all other projects currently maintained by DFR, this project uses [Pipenv](https://pipenv.pypa.io/en/latest/) to create and manage its virtual environment.
-This means that individuals with little to no experience with developing in a virtual environment, you won't have to worry about managing your `pip` installs and your `virtualenv` separately from each other.
+What this means is you won't have to worry about managing your `pip` installs and your `virtualenv` separately from each other.

 To begin, open your command line of choice and execute the following command `pip install --user pipenv`.